apundance/CPSC-362-Blackjack/README.md

 ---

-## 🧩 Planned improvments
-- Betting/chip system
-- Possible custom card images upgrade

----

 ## 🛠️ Requirements
 - python 3.10 or newer
 - pygame library

 ## 🕹️ How to run the game

-1. make sure your project folder looks like this:
+1. Project folder should looks like this:
    CPSC-362-Blackjack/
    ├── Blackjack.py
    ├── CardFunctions.py